reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 <img src="../assets/images/stem_women.png" width="99%" height="99%" />
 </p>

 There is a general understanding in the world of data and coding that the R community is impressively welcoming and inclusive of women.
-Python does not necessarily have a reputation for being exclusive, but we do not often hear accolades of its inclusivithis article, I compare numbers of users in the R and Python communities.
+Python does not necessarily have a reputation for being exclusive, but we do not often hear accolades of its inclusivity either.
+In this article, I compare numbers of users in the R and Python communities.
 I also compare statistics on the respective women's meetup organizations for each language:  R-Ladies and PyLadies.